 Avoid taking bikes onto subways during rush hour when trains are full and rarely have room for bikes.

-The city is covered in cobblestoned streets in some neighborhoods—great if you want a quaint ambiance, not so great if you don’t want a bruised tush.
+- The city is covered in cobblestone streets in some neighborhoods—great if you want a quaint ambiance, not so great if you don’t want a bruised tush.

-If you’re an unexperienced rider, stick to bike-only paths and parks to avoid city traffic.
+If you’re an inexperienced rider, stick to bike-only paths and parks to avoid city traffic.